Updated: Mar 23

 I've had many ups and downs since I decided to leave social media.
 I have had times where I doubted if I made the right decision, I've felt lonely, frustrated, and out of the loop.
-However, I have also found more freedom to be creative and it feels great to be out of the rat race for attention.
+However, I have also found more freedom to be creative and it feels great to be out of the online rat race for attention.

 Although social media had mainly a negative influence on my life and relationships, there were some positives from the platform.
 Posting my art on Instagram was a huge external motivator for me to create art.
 Sadly, I created way more art during those years than I think I ever have.
 However, I don't necessarily think that being motivated by getting likes or increasing your following is healthy, or sustainable.

 If you are constantly creating art for the purpose of gaining a following and receiving validation from others, you will eventually lose touch with yourself and your personal, internal motivations for creating art.
 I love this video by artist and YouTuber Ergojosh, where he explains how our motivations can cause us to fall into artist's block, and how we can work to strengthen our "internal motivators" to create art.

 Slower Year, But Not in a Bad Way

 I will be honest here, this last year for art has been a little slower for me for art sales and has presented a lot of challenge.
 I have been taking much longer to finish paintings and have had two on my easel for a year or more now.
 Part of this is due to a lot of major changes in my personal life (I moved, bought my first house and started a new job).

 However, I have been trying new and difficult subjects that I am less familiar with like portraits and fantasy-themed art which does take longer.
 Instead of sticking with what was safe and what I am good at, I have dared to explore different and unfamiliar subjects.
 I definitely feel like I wouldn't have time for exploring new ideas when I was focused on growing my Instagram.